JeslinSajan/Network-Monitoring-Tool/README.md

 ## 👨‍💻 Author

-Developed as a junior SOC tool prototype for network security analysis.
+Developed as a Aspiring Networking Engineer tool prototype for network security analysis.

 ---